 - The administrator signs up as an organization to a Microsoft cloud service such as Microsoft Azure, Microsoft Intune or Microsoft 365.

 - A cloud based tenant is provisioned automatically in Azure Active Directory to represent the organization.

 - Once this tenant has been provisioned, the administrator issues work accounts to each one of its members.

-With clear policy and guidance, organizations can reduce the likelihood of this happening, but they cannot prevent it completely.
+With clear policy and guidance, organizations can reduce the likelihood of this happening.